seanelvidge/seanelvidge.github.io/_posts/2025-10-04-Taylor-Swifts-Mood.md

 - During lockdown, _folklore_ and _evermore_ settle into quieter, lower ground.
 - _Midnights_ stays low, steeped in melancholy.
 - And then _The Tortured Poets Department_ plunges deepest of all.
-- Then finally with _Life of a Showgirl_, the line bends upward again (significantly).
+- Then finally with _The Life of a Showgirl_, the line bends upward again (significantly).
 Happy times have returned.

 Obviously this is a very simplistic look at the album, and its emotional impact: lyrics, harmony, production, they all matter.
 But still, there's something striking about seeing the arc of her career emerge from the raw numbers.
 By weighting the most powerful sung moments, we get a sense of where the "centre of gravity" of each album lies.